 SUMMARY OF THE RISK ASSESSMENT AND RISK MANAGEMENT PLAN I

-TABLE OF COM ITENTS 111
+TABLE OF CON ITENTS .
+111

-ABBREVIATIO NS IV
+ABBREVIATIO NS .
+IV

 CHAPTER 1 RISK ASSESSMENT CONTEXT 1

 Section 1 Background 1

-SECTION 2 THE PROPOSED DEALINGS 2
+Section 2 THE PROPOSED DEALINGS 2

 2.1 The proposed limits of the dealings (duration, size, location and people) 2

 2.2 The proposed controls to restrict the spread and persistence of the GMOs in the environment 4

 Section 3 THE PARENT ORGANISM 5

 Section 4 THE GMOS, NATURE AND EFFECT OF THE GENETIC MODIFICATION 6

 4.1 The genetic modifications in the GMOs proposed for release 6

-4.2 Toxicity/allergenicity of the proteins associated with the introduced genes 8

-4.3 Toxicity due to the altered oil content trait 8

-4.4 Characterisation of the GMOs 9

-Section 5 THE RECEIVING ENVIRONMENT 9

-5.1 Relevant abiotic factors 10

-5.2 Relevant biotic factors 10

-5.3 Relevant agricultural practices 10

-5.4 Presence of related plants in the receiving environment 10

-5.5 Presence of similar genes and their products in the environment 11

-Section 6 RELEVANT AUSTRALIAN AND INTERNATIONAL APPROVALS 11

-6.1 Australian approvals 11

-6.2 International approvals 11

-CHAPTER 2 RISK ASSESSMENT 12

-Section 1 INTRODUCTION 12

-SECTION 2 RISK IDENTIFICATION 13

-2.1 Risk source 13

-2.2 Causal pathway 14

-2.3 Potential harm 15

-2.4 Postulated risk scenarios 15

-Section 3 UNCERTAINTY 22

-Section 4 RISK EVALUATION 22

-CHAPTER 3 RISK MANAGEMENT PLAN 24

-SECTION 1 Background 24

-Section 2 RISK TREATMENT MEASURES FOR SUBSTANTIVE RISKS 24

-Section 3 GENERAL RISK MANAGEMENT 24

-3.1 Draft licence conditions to limit and control the release 24

-3.2 Other risk management considerations 28

-Section 4 ISSUES TO BE ADDRESSED FOR FUTURE RELEASES 30

-Section 5 CONCLUSIONS OF THE CONSULTATION RARMP 30

-CHAPTER 4 PROPOSED LICENCE CONDITIONS 31

-Section 1 INTERPRETATIONS AND DEFINITIONS 31

-Section 2 GENERAL CONDITIONS AND OBLIGATIONS 34

-Section 3 LIMITS AND CONTROL MEASURES 35

-3.1 Limits on the release 35

-3.2 Control measures 36

-SECTION 4 SIGN OFF 41

-SECTION 5 REPORTING AND DOCUMENTATION 41

-ENT A 45 7 גו

-ATTACHIVII -INI D 4/

-REFERENCES 48
+4.2 Toxicity/allergenicity of the proteins associated with the introduced genes

+4.3 Toxicity due to the altered oil content trait

+4.4 Characterisation of the GMOs

+Section 5 THE RECEIVING ENVIRONMENT .
+10

+5.1 Relevant abiotic factors .
+10

+5.2 Relevant biotic factors .
+10

+5.3 Relevant agricultural practices

+5.4 Presence of related plants in the receiving environment .
+11

+5.5 Presence of similar genes and their products in the environment .
+11

+Section 6 RELEVANT AUSTRALIAN AND INTERNATIONAL APPROVALS

+6.1 Australian approvals

+6.2 International approvals .
+12

+CHAPTER 2 RISK ASSESSMENT .13

+Section 1 INTRODUCTION .
+13

+Section 2 RISK IDENTIFICATION .
+14

+2.1 Risk source .
+14

+2.2 Causal pathway .
+15

+2.3 Potential harm .
+16

+2.4 Postulated risk scenarios .
+16

+Section 3 UNCERTAINTY .
+23

+Section 4 RISK EVALUATION .
+24

+CHAPTER 3 RISK MANAGEMENT PLAN .25

+Section 1 Background .
+25

+SECTION 2 RISK TREATMENT MEASURES FOR SUBSTANTIVE RISKS .
+25

+Section 3 GENERAL RISK MANAGEMENT .
+25

+3.1 Licence conditions to limit and control the release .
+25

+3.2 Other risk management considerations .
+29

+Section 4 ISSUES TO BE ADDRESSED FOR FUTURE RELEASES

+Section 5 CONCLUSIONS OF THE RARMP .
+31

+REFERENCES 32

+APPENDIX A: SUMMARY OF SUBMISSIONS FROM PRESCRIBED EXPERTS, AGENCIES AND AUTHORITIES ON THE CONSULTATION RARMP .36

+APPENDIX B: S SUMMARY OF SUBMISSIONS FROM THE PUBLIC ON THE CONSULTATION RARMP .39